 The Victoria sponge is often referred to as the ‘Queen’s cake’ as it was named after Queen Victoria.
-It’s a simple sponge cake with a layer of jam and whipped cream, a true British favourite.
+It’s a simple sponge cake with a layer of jam and whipped cream, a real British favourite.

 10) Apple Crumble and Custard

-Homemade apple crumble is a warm and comforting dessert, with tart baked apples and a golden oaty crumb topping.
+Homemade apple crumble a warm and comforting dessert, with tart baked apples and a golden oaty crumb topping.
 Best served with custard!